2027 FIBA Basketball World Cup

 The 2027 FIBA Basketball World Cup will be the 20th FIBA Basketball World Cup, the quadrennial international basketball championship contested by the men's national teams of FIBA.
 The tournament will be hosted in Qatar from 27 August to 12 September 2027.

 It will be the first FIBA Basketball World Cup to be held in the Arab world, and the third straight to be held in Asia, after the 2019 tournament in China, and the 2023 edition co-hosted by the Philippines, Japan, and Indonesia.

+The tournament will serve as qualification for the 2028 Summer Olympics, where the top two teams from each of the Americas and Europe, and the top team from each of Africa, Asia, and Oceania, will qualify alongside the tournament's host the United States.

 Germany will be the defending champions heading into the tournament, having beaten Serbia in the 2023 final.

 Host selection

 During its Central Board meeting in Metro Manila, Philippines, on 28 April 2023, FIBA announced that Qatar will host the upcoming World Cup in 2027.
-The country was chosen via a unanimous vote.
+According to the Associated Press, "Qatar ultimately was the lone bidder" for hosting the tournament.
+Given the criticism faced by Qatar on human rights issues around the 2022 FIFA World Cup, FIBA was asked about the subject, and replied that for this tournament there was no need for new construction, and that "time and cost savings from not building any new venues will be focused into delivering the strongest possible social legacy".

 Qualification

 As hosts, Qatar earned an automatic qualification for the tournament when they were awarded the hosting rights.
+Qatar last played in the event at the 2006 World Championship, where it lost all five of its games.

 80 teams from four FIBA zones will qualify for the World Cup qualifiers through qualification for the FIBA Continental Cups (AfroBasket 2025, 2025 FIBA AmeriCup, 2025 FIBA Asia Cup, and EuroBasket 2025).
 For Europe and the Americas, additional teams will qualify through the pre-qualifiers of the said regions.
 The participants of both the AfroBasket and the Asia Cup comprise the teams that will also take part in the qualifiers for their respective regions.

 The first round of the Americas, Asia/Oceania, and Africa qualifiers will feature 16 teams each, whereas Europe will have 32 teams.
 Division A teams will be split into groups of four, to be held in a home-and-away round-robin.
 The top three teams in each group will advance to the second round.
 In round two of the World Cup qualifiers, teams will be split into six groups, totaling four groups in Europe and two in the other qualifiers.
 Teams carried over the points from round one, and faced the other three teams again in a home-and-away round-robin.
 The best teams in each group will qualify for the World Cup.
 No wild card selection will be held, and the Olympic champions will not be guaranteed a spot in the tournament.

-Qualified teams

-As hosts, Qatar automatically qualified for the tournament.
-They will make their return to the World Cup since their last appearance in 2006 where they placed at joint 21st place.